dqops/dqo/docs/data-sources/parquet.md

 | Virtual schema name / Path  | `directories`                            | Mapping the virtual schema name to the directory.
 The path must be absolute.                                                                                                                                                           |

 **Additional Parquet format options**

+Click on the **Additional Parquet format options** panel to configure the file format options.

 The Parquet's format properties can be configured with the following settings.